MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 1. **Team Collaboration**
    - Work better with others by joining team projects.
-   - Get better at communication.
+   - Get better at communication with teammates.

 2. **Learning Git and Version Control**
    - Practice using Git commands for managing versions,